nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **A**: To add a company with multiple tags, use the add command with multiple t/ tags.
 Example: `add n/Google LLC e/contact@google.com t/tech t/FAANG t/software`

 **Q**: Can I edit a company’s details? <br>
 **A**: Yes, you can edit any company's details using the edit command followed by the index of the company.
-Example: `edit 2 n/Apple Inc e/careers@apple.com p/12345678`
+For example: `edit 2 n/Apple Inc e/careers@apple.com p/12345678`.
+However, please note that optional fields like `PHONE_NUMBER` and `ADDRESS` cannot be removed once added.
+If you wish to remove these fields, you will need to delete the company using the `delete` command and then re-add it without those fields.

 **Q**: Can I delete all contacts at once? <br>
 **A**: Yes, use the `clear` command to delete all contacts in your address book.
 Be cautious, as this action is <span style="color:red">irreversible</span>.